bibekanandadatta/JHU-Dissertation-Template/README.md

 ### Prefaces and TOC, LOT, LOF, etc.

 - Except for the Abstract, other contents in the front matter can be arbitrarily spaced.
 For now, the Acknowledgment and Dedication pages are also double-spaced.
-However, a local `spacing` environment can be used for specialized preface pages to include quote or dedication, etc.
+However, a local `spacing` environment can be used for specialized preface pages to include quotes or dedication, etc.

 - All of the contents in TOC, LOT, and LOF are hyperlinked using the `linktoc=all` option in the `\hypersetup{}`.
 You can change this option to remove hyperlinks in TOC or just hyperlink the pages, etc. You can also change the color of the hyperlink for TOC (currently it is black) while any other hyperlink throughout the document has a blue color.
   - You can define a new color for this using the `xcolor` package (see below) and change the option in `\hypersetup{}`.